olsdavis/fisher-flow/README.md

 ```
 ## Promoter and Enhancer DNA Experiment

-To run the dirichlet flow model on the promoter and enhancer dataset:
+To run the dirichlet flow model on the promoter dataset:

 ```py
 python -m src.train experiment=promoter_dfm logger=wandb